johnshearing/PrivateKeyVault/README.md

 <img src="/images/ReadmeImages/CloneTools.jpg">
 <hr>

-Get two SD card to USB adaptors.
+Get two micro SD card to USB adaptors.
 Get a USB hub.
 This plugs in to one of your USB ports on the pi but gives you 4 more places to plug in USB devices.
 The reason you need the hub is because the SD card to USB adaptors are too big to fit directly into the closely stacked USB ports on the raspberry pi itself.

-You will need three SD cards.
+You will need three micro SD cards.
 The first SD card will contain a trusted install of Jessie but does not have to be encrypted.
 You will put this into the raspberry pi's SD card slot.
 This will run the raspberry operating system pi during the copy process.